viccro/quidditch-tracker/README.md

 # quidditch-tracker
-The arithmancy behind the quidditch event tracker
+The arithmancy behind the racery event tracker